chimbosonic/Spotify-Remote/README.md

 # Spotify Remote Control Via Curl, Make and Jq

+Caution this is no longer maintained and probably no longer works

 This project was created for the purpose of controlling a Spotify device from the command line regardless of Operating System.

 It uses Spotify's WebApi to achieve this.
 The Authentication flow is made easy by using a small python script that uses spotipy library.